 The Herd: Luminous Beings Seeking Safe Harbor will be floating into Baltimore for the Third Annual Light City Festival in Baltimore, Maryland April 13 – 21.
 It will be on view in the Baltimore Harbor between Piers 5 and 6.

 The Herd is a tribute to all the citizens of Baltimore City who continue to hope for a healthy city and healthy waterways.
 The Herd is a cluster of 375 luminous solar powered inflatable swim rings (designed by the artist)—similar in appearance to the floats used by swimmers at the seaside—laced together in a net to form a glowing multitude of creatures calmly bobbing in the shimmering ripples of the nighttime harbor.

 Waterfront Partnership states that its overall goal is to have a swimmable and fishable harbor by 2020.
 Boston, Los Angeles, Paris and other cities overcame sewer infrastructure problems – similar to those faced by Baltimore – by making large improvements in the health of their waterways.
-The trash wheel project, initiated here in Baltimore, has set an example that is inspiring other cities to try this innovative solution to keep their home waters clean.
+The Inner Harbor Water Wheel, casually known as “Mr. Trash Wheel” (and later a second wheel, “Professor Trash Wheel”) and created here in Baltimore, has set an example that is inspiring other cities to try this innovative solution to keep their home waters clean.